SEO is Dead? Not a Chance!

 Organic traffic is not dead.

-Here are a few key predictions for SEO changes in 2018
+Here are a few key predictions for SEO changes

 - Local search optimization will become even more important.

 - Local search will split into two areas: residential and mobile.